Tinamous/UltimakerLid/ReadMe.md

 * Mound the display to the lid using M3 machine screws and washers on the inside to spread the load of the forces (don't over tighten) - suggest nylon bolts.
 * Mount the Pi onto the display as you would do normally.
 * Run the power cable to the bottom of the lid and around the edge to the right and hold in place with sticky feet and cable ties (ensure it won't get snagged with the printer head).
-* Take the USB cable out of the lid via the small hole at the back right.
+* Take the USB cable out of the lid via the small hole at the back right (V1.2+ only)
 * Don't fix the cable to the ultimaker as this will hinder you removing the lid.
 * Optionally include Ethernet cable if you're not using Wi-Fi
 * Optionally include a USB camera on the back of the lid to monitor the roll, run the USB cable for that with the power USB cable